-Established in 2000, Saxon Weald manages more than 5700 homes across Sussex and Hampshire.
-This includes affordable rented and shared ownership homes for individuals and families and a wide range of retirement housing for the over 60s, including Extra Care schemes for those with care needs.
-We aim to improve the lives of our residents and the neighbourhoods in which they live by providing excellent homes and services.
+Saxon Weald manages more than 5900 homes across Sussex and Hampshire.
+This includes affordable rented and shared ownership homes for individuals and families and a wide range of retirement housing for the over 60s, including Extra Care schemes for older people with care needs.
+Established in 2000, our aim is to improve the lives of our residents and the neighbourhoods in which they live by providing excellent homes and services.

-We are a growing organisation, committed to promoting equality and diversity and creating opportunities both as a landlord and an employer.
-We have approximately 160 members of staff and are recognised as an Investor in People.
-We also have our Board Members, made up of independent professionals, tenants, council nominees and also our Chief Executive and Finance and Assets Director.
-They make decisions on company strategies, policies and budgets, and monitor and review our performance.
+We are a growing organisation, committed to promoting equality and diversity and creating opportunities for our residents, and our employees, who number around 160.
+We hold an Investor in People Gold certificate.
+The Saxon Weald Board is made up of independent professionals, tenants, council nominees, the Chief Executive and the Finance and Assets Director.
+It makes decisions on strategy, policy and budgets, and monitors and reviews our performance.

-As a not-for-profit company and registered charity we invest all the money we make back into our homes.
-We have an extensive modernisation programme which concentrates on improving existing properties.
-In addition to this, we have our in-house repairs service HomeFix, which completes around 14,000 jobs a year.
+As a not-for-profit company and registered charity, we invest all the money we make back into our homes, upgrading old ones and building new.
+Our in-house repairs service HomeFix completes around 14,000 jobs a year.

 Why we joined the Housing Forum